floppyhammer/gst-webrtc-demo/README.md

     - In this case, you must also pass `-DUSE_LIBSOUP2=ON` to CMake.

 Best to only have one of the two libsoup dev packages installed at a time.

+## Get Dependencies (Android)

+You can get an upstream build of GStreamer by running `./download_gst.sh` which will extract it to `deps/gstreamer_android`.
+This is the default search location.
+If you are intending to use a different build (such as a local build from Cerbero), you will need to set one of these in `local.properties`:

+- `gstreamerArchDir=/home/user/src/cerbero/build/dist/android_arm64` - if you've
+  done a single-arch cerbero build in `~/src/cerbero`
+- `gstreamerBaseDir=/home/user/gstreamer_android_universal` - if you have a
+  universal (all architectures) build like the one downloaded by the script.